 This course will not be graded on a curved scale.
-Therefore, the grade distribution follows the standard grading scheme, meaning that A+: 96-100%, A: 93-96%, A-: 90-93%, and so forth....
+Therefore, the grade distribution follows the standard grading scheme (A: 90-100%, B: 80-90%, etc.)

 On Student Commitment

 Learning physics, especially electricity and magnetism, can both be rewarding and demanding for its abstract concepts.
 But, for every reward, there is an equal amount in work to meet the demand, and maintaining an understanding of the material.
 A recommendation is to commit at least eight hours per week, or double the amount in class time outside of the classroom to complete assignments and prepare for the exams.
 In addition, and to some level of abstraction, the ability to connect physics concepts to mathematical formulation is a necessary component to this course.
 Solving problems through the means of linear expressions, and through means of calculus are necessary to solving problems in this course.